Welcome

 Germany and Burundi: Bilateral relations

-After Burundi’s independence in 1962, Germany was one of the first partners to launch development cooperation with the country and enjoys a good reputation because of the successes achieved in Burundi’s development.
+Burundi was a German colony from 1885 to 1916.
+After Burundi gained independence in 1962, Germany was one of the first states to launch development cooperation with the country.
+It enjoys a good reputation due to the successes achieved in Burundi’s development.

 The German language classes offered at the University of Burundi and at a number of schools have met with great interest, with some 3500 students enrolling in them each year.
 In addition, the Goethe-Institut in Nairobi in cooperation with the German Embassy helps to promote German as a foreign language in Burundi.